dystopiancodes/burgergpt/README.md

 ### Frontend

-1. Navigate to the frontend directory:
+1. Open a new terminal and navigate to the frontend directory:

    ```bash
    cd frontend